mattjones315/RPackage_Tutorial/Tutorial.md

 CRAN is the default package server for R, and requires a bit more information before publishing.
 Firstly, you'll want to update your README.md and create a new file called NEWS.md in the package home directory that details any new updates for each version bump.
 You can look at the NEWS.md of [one of our recent packages](https://github.com/YosefLab/VISION/blob/master/NEWS.md).

-You'll next want to use the command line function `R CMD check` to run, document, and test your code base.
+You'll next want to use the command line function `R CMD check .` to run, document, and test your code base.

-Now, to submit your package to CRAN you'll first want to build the package using `devtools::build()` (which will create a package bundle) and then manually upload this to http://cran.r-project.org/submit.html.
+Now, to submit your package to CRAN you need to build the package using `devtools::build()` (which will create a package bundle) and then manually upload this to http://cran.r-project.org/submit.html.
 These submission are vetted by volunteers and Hadley Wickam has some great advice around the entire submssion process, namely with how to make these gatekeepers look favorably on your package: http://r-pkgs.had.co.nz/release.html.

 ### Publishing with Bioconductor

+Lastly, for specifically biology-related packages you can submit to Bioconductor to be hosted on their specific servers.
+This process tends to be a bit more rigorous but looks similar to a CRAN submssion.
+The full process can be found [here](https://www.bioconductor.org/developers/package-submission/).

-# Topics
+# Extra Topics

 ## Rcpp